We offer lessons to the highest level in Bristol and Brighton & Hove.

 This is a very common way to approach your piano studies.
 Many of our students have started on our foundation lessons and gone on to the ABRSM grading system.

 It is an accredited system that covers most aspects of piano studies.
 It is not essential to go down this route but the certificates can count towards UCAS points.
-It also gives us a great way to assess our progress and to structure our learning.
+It also gives you a great way to assess your progress and to structure your learning.

 The ABRSM exams are the most common and respected of all of the syllabuses but there are many others like Trinity and Rockschool.